sofiaip2/Web-Scraping-Sports-Stats/README.md

 # Sports Stats Using Web Scraping
 Web scraped the stats for all the players on an MLB team (Chicago White Sox here).
-Creates a csv file with all the information.
+Creates a CSV file with all the information.
 # Requirements
 - BeautifulSoup
 - Pandas